 Science.
-The application of systematic methods of observation and careful logical analysis.
-Science also refers to the body of knowledge produced by the use of the scientific method.
+The application of systematic methods of observation and careful logical analysis; the term also refers to the body of knowledge produced by the use of the scientific method.

-Secondary group (also called “secondary organization” or “formal organization”).
-A group that is relatively large and whose members interact on the basis of narrow roles rather than on an intimate basis and are usually organized around a specific task.
-See also Primary group.
+Secondary group.
+A group that is relatively large in size and that interacts on the basis of narrow roles rather than on an intimate basis, and who are usually organized around a specific task.

 Secondary group structure.
-In sociocultural materialism, structural groups in which members tend to interact without any emotional commitment to one another.
+A term used in sociocultural materialism to refer to structural groups in which members tend to interact without any emotional commitment to one another.
 These organizations are coordinated through bureaucracies.
 They perform many functions such as regulating production, reproduction, socialization, education, and enforcing social discipline.
-Examples include governments, parties, military, corporations, educational institutions, media, service and welfare organizations, and professional and labour organizations.
-Secondary and primary group structure is the basic dichotomy of social structure used in sociocultural materialism; together they encompass all human organisations.
-See also Primary group structure and Structure.
+Examples include governments, parties, military, corporations, educational institutions, media, service and welfare organizations, and professional and labor organizations.
+(See also Structure and Primary group structure.)

-Secondary labour market.
-The economic position of individuals engaged in occupations that provide insecure jobs and poor benefits and conditions of work.
-See also Primary labour market.
+Secondary labor market.
+Refers to the economic position of individuals engaged in occupations that provide insecure jobs, poor benefits and conditions of work.
+(See also Primary labor market.)

 Secondary literature.
-In the social sciences, a scholar’s work about another scientist’s theory or writings.
-Textbooks and encyclopedias are secondary rather than primary literature.
+In the social sciences secondary literature refers to a scholar’s work about another scientist’s theory or writings.
+Textbooks and encyclopedia are secondary rather than primary literature.

 Secondary needs.
 Desires and wants that become important when primary needs are satisfied.
-Many secondary needs are learned.
+Many such needs are learned.

 Sect.
 A group that has broken off from an established religion.

 Secular.
-Pertaining to beliefs that are temporal or “of this world” rather than spiritual in nature.
+Beliefs that are temporal or of this world rather than spiritual in nature.

 Secularization.
-The process of decline in the social influence of religion.
-See also Rationalization.
+A process of decline in the social influence of religion.
+(See also Rationalization.)

 Segregation.
 The spatial and social separation of people based on ethnicity or race.

 Self-fulfilling prophecy.
-The idea that the mere application of a label changes behaviour and thus provides justification for that label.
+The idea that the mere application of a label changes behavior and thus provides justification for label.

-Semi-profession.
-An occupation the members of which are overwhelmingly employed by bureaucracy, although increasing numbers of professionals are employed in such organizations as well.
-A semi-profession is not often a terminal profession, and semi-professionals lack specialized knowledge such as is needed to practice law or medicine.
-Semi-professionals lack the power, latitude on the job, and prestige of full professionals, and they also lack the compensation.
-Examples include teachers, social workers, nurses, and other occupations dominated by females—and many would say it is this latter characteristic that determines their status as semi-professions.
+Semi-professions.
+Differ from professions in that their members are overwhelmingly employed by bureaucracy (though increasing numbers of professionals are employed in such organizations as well), it is not often a terminal profession, and they lack specialized knowledge (such as law or medicine).
+Semi-professions lack the power, latitude on the job, and prestige of full professions, they also lack the compensation.
+Examples would include teachers, social workers, nurses and other occupations dominated by females—and many would say it is this latter characteristic that determines their status as semi-professions.

 Sex ratio.
-The number of males per hundred females.
+The number of males per 100 females.

 Sex role.
-The gender-specific role behaviour that a person learns as a member of a particular society.
+The gender specific role behavior that a person learns as a member of a particular society.

 Sex stratification.
 The ranking and differential reward system of the sexes.

 Sexual harassment.
-The making of persistent unwanted sexual advances (physical or verbal) by one individual toward another within a relationship where the individuals have unequal power (such as an employer and employee).
+The making of persistent unwanted sexual advances (physical or verbal) by one individual towards another that occurs within a relationship where the individuals have unequal power (such as an employer/employee).

 Sexual revolution.
-The widespread change in sexual behaviour and attitudes among men and women in the Western world during the twentieth century.
-The sexual revolution is most commonly associated with the 1960s, although some claim it began in the 1920s.
+The widespread change in sexual behavior and attitudes among men and women in 20th century America.
+Some claim it happened in the 1920s rather than the 1960s.

 Sick role.
-Patterns of behaviour expected of one who is sick.
-This role often exempts the person from his or her normal role obligations.
+Patterns of behavior expected of one who is sick--this role often exempts the person from their normal role obligations.

 Social action.
-Behaviour that is meaningful to the actor and/or to the observer.
+Behavior that is meaningful to the actor and/or to the observer.

 Social change.
 Alteration in social structures or culture over time.

 Social class.
-A socioeconomic category based on differences between groups of individuals that create differences in their life chances and power.
+Most sociologists use the term to refer to socioeconomic differences between groups of individuals which create differences in their life chances and power.

 Social construction.
-A theoretical perspective that explains most social behaviours as created and learned within a cultural, social, and historical context.
+A theoretical perspective that explains most social behaviors as created and learned within a cultural, social, and historical context.

 Social control agents.
-Those who regulate and enforce social control within an organization or sociocultural system.
-In society at large, this includes the criminal justice and mental health systems.
+Those who regulate and enforce social control within an organization or sociocultural system; in society at large, this would include the criminal justice and mental health systems.